jbinko/ADAW/README.md

 Following parameters can be / must be passed into template file to provision environment with specific values.

-- projectPrefix / required - Prefix for a project resources.
-Min 3, max 7
+- ```projectPrefix``` - required - Prefix for a project resources.
+Each provisioned resource will use this prefix.
+This is for sorting / searching resources mainly.

-- securityOwnerAADLogin / required - Specifies the login ID (Login Name) of a user in the Azure Active Directory tenant.
-Min 1
+- ```securityOwnerAADLogin``` - required - Specifies the login ID (Login Name) of a user in the Azure Active Directory tenant.
+Resources which support Azure Active Directory for Authentication (like Azure SQL Database) will use such specified account and assign this account in Administrator role to the account.
+This account is ultimate owner of the solution with highest permissions.

-- securityOwnerAADId / required - Specifies the login ID (Object ID) of a user in the Azure Active Directory tenant.
-Min 1
+- ```securityOwnerAADId``` - required - Specifies the login ID (Object ID) of a user in the Azure Active Directory tenant.
+This is ID of the user which must correspond to the parameter ```securityOwnerAADLogin```.
+Resources which support Azure Active Directory for Authentication (like Azure Key Vault) will use such specified ID and assign this account in Administrator role to the account.
+This account is ultimate owner of the solution with highest permissions.

-- securityAlertEmail / required - Specifies the email address where security findings will be sent for further analysis.
-Min 5
+- ```securityAlertEmail``` - required - Specifies the email address where security findings will be sent for further analysis.
+This is mainly for any potential and suspicious security issues which should be further investigated.
+Based on Azure Alert Policies and Azure Vulnerability Assessments on Azure SQL Database.

-- sqlServerLogin / required - Specifies the Administrator login for SQL Server.
-Min 6
+- ```sqlServerLogin``` - required - Specifies the Administrator login for SQL Server.
+Azure SQL Database requires SQL Database Authentication (Username and password) be specified even though Azure Active Directory is enabled.
+This will be changed in the future and only Azure Active Directory will be enabled for Authentication.

-- sqlServerPassword / required - Specifies the Administrator password for SQL Server.
-Min 12
+- ```sqlServerPassword``` - required - Specifies the Administrator password for SQL Server.
+Azure SQL Database requires SQL Database Authentication (Username and password) be specified even though Azure Active Directory is enabled.
+This will be changed in the future and only Azure Active Directory will be enabled for Authentication.

-- location / optional - default value from resource group location
+- ```location``` - optional - Target region/location for deployment of resources.
+Default value is taken from the target resource group location.

-- resourceTags / optional - default value from resource group
+- ```resourceTags``` - optional - Tags to be associated with deployed resources.
+Default tags are taken from the target resource group.

-- vNetPrefix / optional - default value 10.0.0.0/16
-- subnetControlPlanePrefix / optional - default value 10.0.0.0/20
-- subnetDataPlanePrefix / optional - default value 10.0.16.0/20
-- subnetPrivateLinkPrefix / optional - default value 10.0.32.0/23
-- logRetentionInDays / optional - default value 120 days
+- ```vNetPrefix``` - optional - This is virtual network address space range for the solution.
+Default value is 10.0.0.0/16.
+If this VNET needs to be peered and/or routed through Enterprise Firewall, make sure the address space is not in the collision with existing networks.
+This VNET hosts at least three subnets.
+Should not be smaller than /24 and each subnet at least /26.

+- ```subnetControlPlanePrefix``` - optional - This is subnet range from virtual network address space range above for Azure Databricks control plane component.
+Default value is 10.0.0.0/20.
+Should not be smaller than /26.

+- ```subnetDataPlanePrefix``` - optional - This is subnet range from virtual network address space range above for Azure Databricks data plane component.
+Default value is 10.0.16.0/20.
+Should not be smaller than /26.

+- ```subnetPrivateLinkPrefix``` - optional - This is subnet range from virtual network address space range above for hosting private link resources.
+Default value is 10.0.32.0/23.
+Should not be smaller than /26.

+- ```logRetentionInDays``` - optional - This value specifies for how long diagnostics, audit, security logs for Azure resources should be kept in Log Analytics Workspace.
+Long retention period can have cost impact.
+Default value is 120 days.

-- securityEmailAdmins / optional - Specifies if the security alert is sent to the account administrators.
+- ```securityEmailAdmins``` - optional - Specifies if the security alert / security findings will be sent to the Azure subscription administrators in an addition to the email in ```securityAlertEmail``` parameter.
 Default value is false.

-- sqlServerDBSkuName / optional - Specifies the SKU for Azure SQL Database.
-Typically a letter + Number code.
+- ```sqlServerDBSkuName``` - optional - Specifies the SKU for Azure SQL Database.
+Typically, a letter + Number code.
 S0 - S12, P1 - P15.
 Default value is S0.

-- sqlServerDBTierName / optional - Specifies the tier or edition for Azure SQL Database.
+- ```sqlServerDBTierName``` - optional - Specifies the tier or edition for Azure SQL Database.
 Basic, Standard, Premium.
 Default value is Standard.

-- virtualApplianceIPAddress / optional - Specifies the IP Address of Virtual Network Appliance (Firewall) into which traffic from the Virtual Network will be routed to.
+- ```virtualApplianceIPAddress``` - optional - Specifies the IP Address of Virtual Network Appliance (Firewall) into which traffic from the Virtual Network will be routed to.
 Default value is empty (no routing).
+Virtual Network from the parameter ```vNetPrefix``` needs to be peered / connected with network where Virtual Network Appliance (Firewall) is hosted.